JuanTwo779/cut-classifier/ReadMe.md

     - Linear stack of layers where each layer has one input tensor and one output tensor

 ## Dependecies
-- `flask`: Framework to create REST API
+- `Flask`: Framework to create REST API
 - `tensorflow`: preprocess image, import Keras and load the model
 - `numpy`: prediction and score
 - `io`: converts image to BytesIO stream
-- `flask_limiter`: limit the amount of calls per client
+- `Flask_Limiter`: limit the amount of calls per client
-- `flask_cors`: allows cross-origin AJAX requests in flask
+- `flask-cors`: allows cross-origin AJAX requests in flask
+- `Pillow`: provides extensive file format support